akshayysk/beyond-port-80_checklist/readme.md

 ### 1 Day Prior (Final Checks)
 - [ ] Check and confirm projector and microphones at the venue.
 - [ ] Check network connectivity at the venue.
-- [ ] Confirm Project Presenters are ready and their slides are loaded.
+- [ ] Confirm Project Presenters are ready and their slides are received.
+- [ ] Provide Live Stream Coordinator with full names and slides (`.ppt`/`.pptx`) for Speaker, TechBytes, and Project Presenters.
+- [ ] Request Event Agenta poster for social Media from Design Team
+- [ ] **(LINKEDIN PREP)** Draft the official LinkedIn post content *completely*.
+  - *Requirement:* The text must be ready to copy-paste immediately after the event.
+Leave placeholders only for specific photos.

 ---